"False"

 The mammalian nervous system is composed of billions of neurons that connect to their targets with remarkable precision and order.
 Such organization underpins the ability of the nervous system to form a diverse array of functioning circuits which allows us to perceive and interact with the world.
 The neuroanatomical characteristics that underlie this functional organization are initially formed during embryonic development.
 When nervous system developmental errors occur it can ultimately result in functional disorders.
 Importantly, these neurodevelopmental programs can be abnormally activated in adulthood during disease processes such as cancer.
 Therefore, the laboratory contributes knowledge to understanding neurodevelopmental processes during development and diseases such as cancer.

-To achieve the goals of the laboratory, the research is divided into three interconnected projects (below).
+To achieve the goals of the laboratory, the research is divided into two interconnected projects (below).
 We use multidisciplinary approaches and a wide arsenal of experimental tools.
 This includes mammalian genetics, embryology, preclinical tumor models, in vitro tumor cell models, bioinformatics, live imaging, biochemistry, histology, cell and molecular biology.

-Nervous system development
+Nervous system development and neurodevelopmental disorders

-It is known that some neurodevelopmental disorders are inherited as a result of genes that do not function properly during development.
+In this research how the nervous system is assembled during development is examined.
+We investigate the molecular, genetic and cellular mechanisms underlying the processes of axon guidance, neural growth and migration and how that leads to functional neural circuits.
+Interstingly, is it is known that some neurodevelopmental disorders are inherited as a result of genes that do not function properly during development.
 We use preclinical models to determine the biological functions of genes associated with heredity of neurodevelopmental disorders to determine how they affect development of the nervous system and how that results in dysfunction.

 Nerve-tumor interaction during cancer progression